JuliaSmoothOptimizers/OptimizationProblems.jl/docs/src/tutorial.md

 ``` @example ex1
 jump_model = zangwil3()
 ```
 Note that certain problems are scalable, i.e., their size depends on parameters that can be modified.
-The list of those problems is available once again using `meta`.
+The list of those problems is available once again using `meta`:
 ``` @example ex1
 var_problems = OptimizationProblems.meta[OptimizationProblems.meta.variable_nvar, :name]
 length(var_problems)